2002 Regular Session

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend Ms. Elizabeth Spencer for her many outstanding literary achievements and express our heartiest wishes for continued success in all her future endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That:

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Ms. Elizabeth Spencer and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be provided to the Department of Information Technology Services for distribution to state agencies, and to the Capitol Press Corps.